 Trump announces 25 percent tariffs on European Union cars, trucks

-US president says EU ‘not complying’ with current trade deal; launches latest tariffs amid global economic uncertainty.
+US president says EU ‘not complying’ with current trade deal, launches new tariffs to begin next week.

 United States President Donald Trump has said he will increase tariffs on automobiles from the European Union to 25 per cent.